 Pour over the ginger, cover, and shake well to remove any air pockets.
 Let cool, and refrigerate.

 This is best made a couple of days before, but you can also use it after a few hours, the ginger will be a little sharper.
 The local ginger will have a slight pink tint naturally.
 If you are using market ginger, you can add a little purple onion, not only to add some visual interest but flavor as well.
-I’ve also tossed in a few bruised cranberries for a little color.

 This can be refrigerated for up to two months, I think, since it never lasts long enough at my house to know or sure!